-In terms of establishing a level of governance in managing the master planning process for both Reserves, it is proposed that a Project Control Group (PCG) be formed for each Reserve with membership to consist of the key community organisations, Consultant, selected Town Staff and other key stakeholders that are identified.
+In terms of establishing a level of governance in managing the Community Concept planning process for both Reserves, it is proposed that a Project Control Group (PCG) be formed for each reserve with membership to consist of the key community organisations, selected Town Staff and other key stakeholders that are identified.

-\$10,000 has been sought in the draft 2019/20 Budget for a Master Plan for each reserve and includes the cost of engaging a consultant, the community engagement process and the resultant detailed Master Concept Plans prepared by the consultant.
+\$10,000 has been sought in the draft 2019/20 Budget for each reserve and includes the cost of installation of assets.